How does one become an investor? If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to be run into pretty quickly.

 Robo-advisors like Betterment and Wealthfront also act as a front-end for passive funds, and are starting to really take off.
 They may offer some slight advantages over the direct investment route, which I’ll get into in another post.

 I’ve been championing passive investing for years, but in my wayward youth I wasn’t smart enough to take my own advice.
 Instead I bought individual stocks, mostly because it was fun and I liked to think I was a special snowflake.

-I did pretty well (more than 10 per cent a year, which beats the hell out of the bank) but still left some money on the table.
+I did pretty well, but still left some money on the table.
 If I hadn’t tried to be clever, I would have hit my $100k goal faster, and my net worth would be higher.
 I also made one really dumb mistake, which I’ll explain in a future post so you guys don’t fall into the same trap.